 - The component is part of an individual’s professional growth plan and includes a plan of implementation and measurement as part of the Activities and/or Evaluation section of the component.

-Recognizing that this decision is an option for the Christian Schools of Florida and is not mandatory, the CSF Inservice Office has selected to make certain components 6-8 hours in length.
-This meets certification components standards of CSF MIP.
-The CSF Master Inservice Plan will assist teachers to recertify a Florida certificate.
-The CSF Inservice Office claims Condition Number 1 has been met, since all member schools use the CSF plan for improvement or change.
+Recognizing that this decision is an option for the Christian Schools of Florida and is not mandatory, the CSF Professional Learning Office has selected to make certain components 6-8 hours in length.
+This meets certification components standards of CSF PLC.
+The CSF Professional Learning Catalog will assist teachers to recertify a Florida certificate.
+The CSF Professional Learning Office claims Condition Number 1 has been met, since all member schools use the CSF plan for improvement or change.
 These standards cannot be changed without losing membership status.

-During the initial year of implementation, CSF will review the Master Inservice Plan to determine if the following State-Determined Priorities are being adequately met.
+During the initial year of implementation, CSF will review the Professional Learning Catalog to determine if the following State-Determined Priorities are being adequately met.
 If not, the appropriate components will be upgraded to more fully integrate these priorities.

 - Identification, assessment, and prescription of instruction for exceptional children